8-BitAnt/GMG_Archive/README.md

 # Ant's Game Maker Game Archive

 This archive contains many Game Maker Games made in early versions of Game Maker.

 (Anything before the Game Maker Studio versions.)

-There is no specific category these games fit in and are just games I've come across and put into this archive
+There is no specific category these games fit in and are just random games I've come across and put into this archive.

 I am excluding most of the games from the YoYo Games Archive since it's pretty complete but I might put the games from there into here soon.

+Hope you enjoy! :D

 Here's credit to other archive that are a part of this one: